katilp/opendata-howto-learningfromcms/_episodes/02-fair-principles.md

 objectives:
 - "Get a concrete understanding of FAIR principles."
 keypoints:
-- "FAIR principles offer good guidelines for making data reusable"
+- "FAIR principles offer good guidelines for making data reusable."
-- "It is not always easy to understand what they should mean for more complex research data"
+- "It is not always easy to understand what they should mean for more complex research data."
 ---

 Open data are required to be "FAIR": Findable, Accessible, Interoperable, Reusable.
 Let us start with learning more about these FAIR principles.